 Sir Edward Burne-Jones used Fanny Cornforth as a model for his unfinished painting, Hope, above.
 Although incomplete, it remains one of my favorite paintings of Fanny.
 As Jan Marsh points out in Pre-Raphaelite Women: Images of Femininity in Pre-Raphaelite Art, in Hope it is possible to ‘appreciate the ‘fine regular features’ that attracted so many admirers before her elephantine days’.

 I recently read a random comment on a blog, a comment that I won’t quote here but in essence it said that the poster had no desire to read or learn about Fanny Cornforth because of her character, whereas they are incredibly interested in respectable women such as Jane Morris.

 I recommend Stunner: The Fall and Rise of Fanny Cornforth.
 Written by Kirsty Stonell Walker, it is the first full length biography of Fanny Cornforth and it provides a straightforward, unflinching account of Fanny, her relationship with Dante Gabriel Rossetti, and her struggles in a society that attempted to tame her.
 You may remember from previous posts that it was Kirsty Stonell Walker her solved the mystery of Fanny’s final years as well as the location of her grave.

-Fanny helped Rossetti create and her presence in his life helped launch a new direction to his work.
+Fanny Cornforth inspired Rossetti artistically and her presence in his life helped launch a new direction to his work.
 She was ridiculed for her faults of speech, her size, and her background.
-I propose that we at least try to treat her with the same respect afforded to Jane Morris, Elizabeth Siddal, and other women in the Pre-Raphaelite Circle.
-Let’s resist the urge to perpetuate Victorian ideals and dismiss Fanny because she was not a wife or a proper lady.
-I am not saying we should idealize her or gloss over any aspect of her life.
-But let’s at least have a little compassion and understanding for the circumstances in which she lived.
-It was an era that was not kind to women, especially women of a certain class.
-She remained staunchly loyal to Rossetti until the bitter end.
-And without her in his life, we would be deprived of this magnificent work:
+I propose that we treat her with the same respect afforded to Jane Morris, Elizabeth Siddal, and other women in the Pre-Raphaelite Circle.
+Let’s resist the urge to perpetuate Victorian ideals and dismiss Fanny because of her experiences.Not in a way that idealizes her or gloss over any aspect of her life, but with honesty, compassion, and understanding for the circumstances in which she lived.